n8n-io/n8n-docs/docs/integrations/creating-nodes/node-linter.md

 # Nodelinter

-[Nodelinter](https://github.com/n8n-io/nodelinter) is an extensible static analysis tool for checking your n8n node files to ensure n8n recommended best practices are followed when developing new nodes.
+[Nodelinter](https://github.com/n8n-io/nodelinter) is an extensible static analysis tool for checking your n8n node files.
+It helps you to follow n8n recommended best practices when developing new nodes.

 This includes rules for:

 * Alphabetization of node parameters and options
 * Casing for display names and descriptions
-* Default values per parameter type
+* Default values for each parameter type
 * Required and optional key-value pairs

 See the full linting list [here](https://github.com/n8n-io/nodelinter/blob/master/src/lintings.ts) for more details.